This post contains affiliate links.

 I actually laughed out loud when I read this argument and I know every woman who has traveled alone exists on this earth can agree.

-A man felt the need to make a comment to me this week while I was walking down the street next to my husband.
+A man felt the need to make a comment to me this week while I was walking down the street in my gym clothes next to my husband.
 To think a tiny piece of metal and stone will make a difference is naive.

 Plus, not every country has a tradition of exchanging rings at a wedding.
-So, you know what those ingenious fake wedding bands signify to people in many parts of the wold?
-Absolutely nothing.
+So, you know what those ingenious fake wedding bands signify to people in many parts of the world?

-Anytime I read an article about travel rings it’s always written by either a jewelry company or a travel publication.
+Anytime I read an article about buying fake engagement rings for travel it’s always written by either a jewelry company or a travel publication.

-The travel blog’s motive might not be obvious, but take a look at the top of the article you’re reading.
+However, take a look at the top or the bottom of the article about travel rings.
 If you see a disclaimer that the post has affiliate links, that means anything you buy will come with a commission for the site as well.

-I’ve got nothing against affiliate marketing or even a good sales pitch (writing the latter keeps me in business), but I’m just here to share my own opinion on the matter.
-And that opinion is that the only people telling you to buy travel rings are the ones trying to sell them to you.
+I’ve got nothing against affiliate marketing – I do it here on Slight North – but I’m just here to share my own opinion on the matter.
+And that opinion is that the only people telling you to buy fake engagement rings for travel are the ones trying to sell them to you and you don’t have to listen.

-It’s just another way to make travel more complicated than it needs to be and to sell us more stuff we don’t need.
+It’s just another way to make travel more complicated than it needs to be and for companies to sell us more stuff we don’t need.

 I’ve been traveling for years with my rings without any problems, and I recommend that you do too.
 Chances are, you’re going to be just fine.